December 15, 2014

 - Exhibit Hall Sponsorship Sign Collector: This volunteer is responsible for collecting sponsorship signs from vendors throughout the exhibit hall area.
 Volunteers must work within the specified window of time, be able to walk up and down the rows of exhibitors (a large area) and pull a cart loaded with collected signs.

-- Floaters/Stand By: Volunteers in this role will be expected to arrive at the volunteer station as assigned and be prepared to fill in if needed, or sent to provide additional assistance as needed.
+- Floaters/Stand By: Volunteers in this role will be expected to arrive at the volunteer station as assigned and be prepared to fill in if needed, or be sent to provide additional assistance as needed.
 Volunteers should be prepared to stand for the duration of their shift, though they may not be required to do so as part of their assigned work.
 If there is no need for any additional assistance, Floaters may be released from their shift early.
 Volunteers must have the ability to adapt to changing priorities and be a quick learner.

 - Meal Ticket Takers: Volunteers will stand at the entrance to the dining area to ensure everyone entering provides a valid meal ticket for that specific session.
 Tickets will be collected by Conferences and Events staff at the end of the shift.
 Volunteers must be able to stand for the duration of their shift.